nitrictech/docs/docs/guides/serverless-rest-api-example.md

 > Note: You are responsible for staying within the limits of the free tier or any costs associated with deployment.

-We called our stack dev, lets try deploying it with the `up` command
+We called our stack `dev`, let's try deploying it with the `up` command

 ```bash
 nitric up